 Guess what?
 I am a terrible listener.
-I am especially bad when I am in the middle of a task or if someone is talking to me while I am watching my kids.
-You see, I am sharp enough to believe that I can “multi-task” but if I am not fully locked on to the person just about all of my retention goes bye-bye.
+I am especially bad when I am in the middle of a task or if someone is talking to me while watching my kids.
+You see, I am sharp enough to believe that I can “multi-task,” but if I am not fully locked on to the person, just about all of my retention goes bye-bye.

-A few weeks ago while I was unloading the dishwasher my wife was explaining (for the second time) how to make iced-tea the way that the kids and her like it.
-I half listened and gave her all the verbal cues that I got it.
-In that moment I conceptually understood what she was saying and thought I got it but the reality is it never stuck.
+A few weeks ago, while I was unloading the dishwasher, my wife explained (for the second time) how to make iced-tea the way that the kids and her like it.
+I half-listened and gave her all the verbal cues that I got it.
+At that moment, I conceptually understood what she was saying and thought I got it, but the reality is it never stuck.
 One week later, my wife asked me to make some iced-tea before I went to bed.
-I thought “I got this!” but I had a problem: I couldn’t remember the right mix of tea to use.
-So I asked through text but being late I never received a response.
+I thought, “I got this!” but I had a problem: I couldn’t remember the right mix of tea to use.
+So I asked through text, but being late, I never received a response.
 As such, I took my best guess and made it incorrectly…you can imagine the delightful conversation that ensued the following day.

 You may think that my example is no big deal and it is just iced-tea but is this really about tea?
 No, it is really about my inability to listen and make my wife feel heard and valued.
-Small things and big things; we if do not listen we are hurting the relationship.
-Feelings of not being valued do not care about circumstance.
+Small things and big things; we, if do not listen, we are hurting the relationship.
+Feelings of not being valued do not care about the circumstance.

 - Stop what you are doing and square up with that person.
 This first step is really critical.
 First, stopping what we are doing allows us to shift gear and focus solely on the person talking.
-Second, squaring up with the person (turning so our body is is facing them directly) signals to them that they have our full attention.
+Second, squaring up with the person (turning, so our body is facing them directly) signals that they have our full attention.
 Squaring up also will help our brain focus and drop the other task it was in the process of doing.

 - Mirror what the other person is saying.
-This is as simple repeating the last two or three words of their last sentence.
-Example: Wife: “Let me show you how to make the iced-tea correctly”.
+This is simply repeating the last two or three words of their last sentence.
+Example: Wife: “Let me show you how to make the iced-tea correctly.”
 Me: “Iced-tea correctly?”.
-Mirroring in this nature invites the speaker to tell you more and makes them feel honored.
-Also, when we verbalize and repeat what we hear we to start to lock it in our long term memory.
+Mirroring, in this nature, invites the speaker to tell you more and makes them feel honored.
+When we verbalize and repeat what we hear, we start to lock it in our long term memory.

 - Label ANY emotions that you pick up on.
-Using the example above labeling would sound like: “Seems like you are frustrated” or “Sounds like you are agitated”.
+Using the example above, labeling would sound like: “Seems like you are frustrated” or “Sounds like you are agitated.”
 What is so great about this technique is labeling negative emotions will decrease that emotion for the other person.
 Labeling positive emotions will have the opposite effect; they will increase!
-Additional tip: Don’t use phrases like “I think I am hearing” as these do not work.
-Placing “I” when labeling puts the focus on us and we don’t want that.
+Additional tip: Don’t use phrases like “I think I hear” as these do not work.
+Placing “I” when labeling puts the focus on us, and we don’t want that.
 Remember, the focus needs to be on the speaker.